-We go through an excessive amount of band-aids because any scrape, cut, or even blemish requires one (or three) or tears, and crying will ensue.
+We go through an excessive amount of band-aids because any scrape, cut, or even blemish requires one (or three) tears, and crying will ensue.
 I remember being covered in bruises and scabs as a kid — it was just a normal thing to have.
-Any advice on how I can get them cut the dramatics?
+Any advice on how I can get them to cut the dramatics?

 Dear Concerned Parent,

 While you may have three children who all meet the criteria for Hypochondriasis, I would doubt that to be the case, since their symptoms would be negatively impacting their lives more profoundly.

 Children with Hypochondriasis aren’t only overly sensitive or overdramatic, rather their anxiety can be debilitating.
 In reading your letter, it seems that your three children may have varying degrees of anxiety and/or may have highly sensitive personality styles.
 It is also apparent that they are wearing you down with their overreactions to their scrapes and nicks.

 Keep in mind that your children’s responses, while strong, do not seem unusual.
 Children typically cry in response to scrapes and bruises.
 The tears, Band-Aids, and attention they are turning to you for, all serve to heal the moment — both emotionally and physically.
 As your children grow older, they will learn to self-regulate their strong, negative feelings without needing you as much or without the need for “dramatics.”